adamelliotfields/notes-archive/2017/08/14/java-notes.md

 interface must also eat and drink in order to be defined as a Human.
 The Human interface does not define the behavior of eating or drinking; that is left up to the implementing class.

-Starting in Java 8, an interface can also have `default` methods which can be overridden by the implementing class.
+Starting in Java 8, an interface can also have default methods which can be used or overridden by the implementing class.
+In many cases, an interface can be used instead of an abstract class now.
+The key difference is that a method in an interface is inherently public; whereas an abstract class may have public, private, or protected methods.

 ```java
 public interface Human {